simmy1094/Task1/README.md

 Filtering UI and extracting data for comparison

 1.go to https://coinmarketcap.com

-2.capture all page contents - we will let you decide what is the correct information to capture, suggestions e.g. price, name, position
+2.capture all page contents - based on name

 3.followed by "+ Add Filter"

 4.toggle "Mineable"

 5.then select "All Cryptocurrencies"

 6.select "Coins"

-7.then select price and set minimum value to 100 and maximum to 10,000 8.compare page content to the content in step 3
+7.then select price and set minimum value to 100 and maximum to 10,000

+8.compare page content to the content in step 3